Nospoko/midi-translation/README.md

 ## Results

-The model with parameters from above was trained for ~7.5h on GTX 960M and reached ~2.6 loss on val split of maestro-v1 dataset as well as on giant-midi-sustain.
+The model for velocity prediction, with parameters from above, was trained for ~7.5h on GTX 960M and reached ~2.6 loss on val split of maestro-v1 dataset as well as on giant-midi-sustain.

 ### Dashboard